I’ve come to the conclusion that we are the ones who need to educate the old school vets about the truth and facts about declawing.

 Their website says Wanda will give you more detailed info so I had some of my investigators look into what this she says about declawing and here is the info they gathered up.

 Their laser declaw is $455 and Wanda said that their vet does a lot of them, “300-400 a year.”
-When the investigator posing as a first time cat owner expressed concern about a declaw since they had read information on the internet that said declawing was inhumane and bad for a cat, Wanda said to not read any of that on the internet and said that only one or two cats out of 300 might limp.
+When the researcher expressed concern about a declaw since they had read information on the internet that said declawing was inhumane and bad for a cat, Wanda said to not read any of that on the internet and said that only one or two cats out of 300 might limp.
 She said that the cat might shake its paw or lick it and that it will have to learn to walk again but that it’s not going to change its personality or harm the cat.

 Purina’s Yesterday’s News Cat litter is included in the price of the declaw.
 Please sign my petition to inspire Purina to help us end declawing by educating the public about the facts about declawing.
 Purina Petition